hazelcast/hazelcast-jet/site/docs/get-started/intro.md

 aggregation_, especially when combined with _event time-based processing_.
-For example, if your data is GPS location reports, you can find a smoothened velocity vector by using a _sliding window_ and linear regression, and this takes just two lines of code.
+For example, if your data is GPS location reports, you can find a smoothened velocity vector by using a _sliding window_ and linear regression, and this takes just a few lines of code.

 Jet takes care of the problem of reordered data (reports with an older timestamp can lag and come in after newer ones) and it's able to produce